sugarlabs/musicblocks/js/README.md

     }
   }
 ```
-Note: After the new update there is no requirement for a `beginnerMode` check as `BaseBlock` automatically performs that check.
+Note: After the new update there is no requirement for a `beginnerMode` check as setup() defined in `BaseBlock` automatically performs that check.

-The palette can be any of the palettes listed in `turtledef.js`.
-The
+* The palette can be any of the palettes listed in `turtledef.js`.
-color of the block is defined by the palette used.
+* The color of the block is defined by the palette used.

 3. Add a call to `new myNewBlock.setup()` in the previously defined `setup` function.